 - Meanwhile, cook or grill hotdogs.

 - Melt cream cheese in small saucepan over low heat, stirring as needed.
+Add tablespoon of milk for spreadable consistency.

 - Optional - Melt additional 1 tbsp butter in large skillet and brown buns, cut side down, until edges are golden brown.